 Blood tests are great for measuring the concentration of drugs and alcohol in the body.
 They are used when screening for illegal drugs.
 The tests are often used to detect alcohol, cocaine, marijuana, nicotine, methamphetamines, amphetamines, and opiates.

-Mouth swab or saliva drug tests are simple and effective.
+Mouth swabs or saliva drug tests are simple, effective, and easy to administer once an individual has undergone the appropriate DOT Oral Fluid Collector Training.
 They work by collecting the saliva in someone’s mouth and testing it for drugs.
 The test detects the use of drugs in the past few hours.
 It is one of the most non-invasive types of drug testing.

 Breath tests are great for detecting the use of alcohol.
 A breathalyzer is a machine that can measure the alcohol concentration in the blood at the time.
 A breath test will show the level of alcohol intoxication or impairment.
 However, it does not detect previous use.